hoffoo/vim-grails-console/README.md

 Map to run the whole file -
 <code>map <leader>t :RunGrailsTestFile</code>

 Map to run the Test under the cursor -
 <code>map <leader>s :RunSingleGrailsTest</code>

+You can also run a test by name making it more convenient to map a specific run:
+<code>:RunGrailsTest TestName</code>

 You can also override the shell name and the path to the executable using: